ashaffer/redux-ephemeral/Readme.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

-Library for managing transient local state in redux
+Library for managing transient local state in redux.
+Uses a [hash array mapped trie](https://github.com/ashaffer/mini-hamt) internally, so it is extremely performant by default, but you still deal only with plain JS objects, and your redux state atom is still serializable in the same way.

 ## Installation